 If you suspect that your baby swallows a lot of air – for example, if he/she gets a lot of gas and tummy pain – it is worth trying alternative feeding positions.

-Some babies just love breastfeeding, other become disinterested from time to time.
+Some babies just love breastfeeding, others become disinterested from time to time.
 If your baby seems to get disinterested after a couple of weeks or months, don’t panic.
+Many babies have nursing strikes.

-Older babies also get distracted quite easy.
-Try going to a quite place when nursing, or use a blanket to cover your baby.
+Older babies also get distracted quite easily.
+Try going to a quiet place when nursing, or use a blanket to cover your baby.

 My baby got his first teeth – scary!